How to build a website like Airbnb

 Doing that validates that your marketplace idea works: you’ve identified a real problem and created a good solution for that problem.

-It's important not to start scaling your marketplace before you've reached first problem-solution fit and then product-market fit (more on the latter in the next chapter).
+It’s important not to start scaling your marketplace before reaching problem-solution fit and then product-market fit (more on this later).

 So, how do you know that problem-solution fit is there?

-If these aren't happening, don't lose faith.
+If these aren’t happening, don’t lose faith.
 This simply means you need to iterate.
-Go to your users, ask them what's missing from them having a great experience on your marketplace, and take the lessons into your strategy and product.
+Go to your users, ask them what’s missing so they can have a great experience on your marketplace, and bring these lessons into your strategy and product.

 Triangle composed of dashed lines with arrows and the words "learn", "build", and "improve" in each corner, illustrating how developing a marketplace in an iterative approach.